thi-ng/umbrella/packages/geom-axidraw/README.md

 ## About

-Conversion and preparation of thi.ng/geom shapes & shape groups to AxiDraw pen plotter draw commands.
+Conversion and preparation of thi.ng/geom shapes & shape groups to/from AxiDraw pen plotter draw commands.
 This is a support package for [@thi.ng/geom](https://github.com/thi-ng/umbrella/tree/develop/packages/geom).

 This package only deals with the (bi-directional) conversion aspects between geometry and plotter commands.
-The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw) is responsible for the actual plotter output...
+The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw) package is responsible for the actual plotter output...

 ### Supported shape types